-To that end, the state of Minnesota passed legislation that seeks to have all of Minnesota's children reading well by third grade.
-In the last Minnesota legislative session, new language was added to the Reading Well by Third Grade law that introduced three new district requirements: Districts must identify students in grade 3 or higher who demonstrate a reading difficulty to a classroom teacher; Districts must provide information to parents about the student's progress in addition to information about reading-related services currently being provide; Districts must continue to provide intervention to students not reading at or above grade level by the end of grade 3 until the student reads at grade level.
-To view these and other changes in context, access and read the full reading intervention law (Minn.
-Stat. § 120B.12).
+The Reading Well by Third Grade law has three district requirements: Districts must identify students in grade 3 or higher who demonstrate a reading difficulty to a classroom teacher; Districts must provide information to parents about the student's progress in addition to information about reading-related services currently being provided; districts must continue to provide intervention to students not reading at or above grade level by the end of grade 3 until the student reads at grade level.
+To view these and other changes in context, read the full reading intervention law at Minn.
+Stat. § 120B.12.